 - Educated thousands of people about how the government currency system works.

-Winning is for bitcoin to continue working and keep doing what it has been doing.
-We can ensure victory by educating our peers, building and promoting bitcoin services and putting as much of our net worth in bitcoin as possible.
+Winning is for crypto to continue working and keep doing what it has been doing.
+We can ensure victory by educating our peers, building and promoting crypto services and putting as much of our net worth in crypto as possible.

-Some would say the ultimate success for bitcoin would be the downfall of the legacy monetary system.
-However it’s more likely that bitcoin will exist alongside government currencies and the debt based financial system.
+Some would say the ultimate success for crypto would be the downfall of the legacy monetary system.
+However it’s more likely that crypto will exist alongside government currencies and the debt based financial system.

 File sharing has won by disrupting the old music and film industry but it has not destroyed it.
 Ride sharing apps have won by disrupting the taxi industry but they have not destroyed it.
 The internet itself has won by disrupting mail, print media, TV and radio yet all those things still exist.